mistermicheels/learning-notes/processes-techniques/Testing.md

 -   Slower tests (higher levels of the pyramid) can be impractical to run constantly
     -   Entire suite could be run in a pipeline for every commit, or even just periodically for very heavy tests
     -   It could make sense to run a few specific ones during development if they're relevant to the current work

-General advice:

--   Tests should form a pyramid: more tests at lower levels, less tests at higher levels
-    -   Bad practice: inverted pyramid with lots of high-level tests, very slow and hard to maintain
--   Where possible, move tests to a lower level
-    -   Example: When testing complex backend rules for input validation, it doesn't make sense to test all of them through the UI.
-Instead, test them at a lower level, and potentially tests one case end-to-end to make sure the UI properly handles validation errors in general.
--   If something fails at a higher level, see if you can test for that specific thing at a lower level
-    -   Failure of a higher-level test often indicates a missing or incorrect lower-level test
-    -   Write the missing lower-level test _before_ fixing the bug, so you're sure the test catches it

-Also applies to things like performance tests!
-Some things might be possible to test at a lower level

 ## What to write tests for